COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 For the execution of a playbook, a *Decomposer* and invoked *Executor*s are injected with a *Reporter*.
 The *Reporter* maintains the reporting logic that reports execution information to a set of specified and available targets.

 A reporting target can be internal to SOARCA, such as the [database](https://cossas.github.io/SOARCA/docs/core-components/database/), and the [report] API.
-A reporting target can also be a third-party tool, such as an external SOAR, or incident case management system.
+A reporting target can also be a third-party tool, such as an external SOAR/ SIEM, or incident case management system.

 Upon execution trigger for a playbook, information about the chain of playbook steps to be executed will be pushed to the targets via dedicated reporting classes.